fabianassoares/cook-it-up/README.md

 # Cook it Up!
-My first project using HTML and CSS (mostly), and Javascript.
+My first project using HTML, CSS and Javascript.

 Recipe's Blog.